 All of the instruction and practice is contained in one easy-to-use “worktext,” a combination textbook and workbook that guides students step-by-step through each math concept.
-There is no additional teacher’s guide, as the worktext includes all of the teaching.
+There is no additional teacher’s guide, since the worktext includes all of the teaching.

-Conceptual Understanding in Math Mammoth
+Conceptual understanding in Math Mammoth

 The worktext breaks concepts into chunks and then gradually leads children through each part until they understand the whole idea.
-For example, when learning multi-digit subtraction, the process of regrouping is taught first, so that children are very comfortable with the concept of regrouping before they begin to apply it to subtraction problems.
+For example, when learning multi-digit subtraction, the process of regrouping is taught first, so that children are very comfortable with the concept of regrouping before they apply it to subtraction.

-Visual Representations in Math Mammoth
+Visuals in Math Mammoth

-To help children develop understanding, Math Mammoth frequently uses pictures and diagrams, including ten-frames, pictures of base-ten blocks, and number lines.
+To help children develop deep understanding, Math Mammoth frequently uses pictures and diagrams, like ten-frames, pictures of base-ten blocks, and number lines.
 The author describes these pictures as what she would draw on the board if she were teaching the material live to a class of students.
-These visual representations are also used to teach mental math.
+These visuals are also used to teach mental math.

 Is Math Mammoth really “self-teaching?”

 The vast majority of children need to be able to talk through concepts, ask questions, and know that their parent is invested in their math learning.
 Plus, it’s very easy for children to rush through an assignment without reading the explanation or thoroughly examining the visual models presented in the lesson.
 They may get the answers right without actually understanding the material, which leads to major problems down the road.

-Teaching Guidance for Parents
+Teaching guidance for parents

-Manipulatives in Math Mammoth
+Hands-on teaching in Math Mammoth

-Other than that, she feels that the visuals in the worktext are sufficient for children to understand the concepts.
-This is true for some children, but many will need more physical objects to manipulate in order to thrive in math.
+Other than that, the author feels that the visuals in the worktext are sufficient for children to understand the concepts.
+This may be true for some children, but many will need more physical objects to manipulate in order to thrive in math.
 If your child has trouble with Math Mammoth, add some concrete manipulatives to make the lessons more hands-on and tactile.
 (You can learn how to create your own free math manipulative kit here.)

 How much time does Math Mammoth take?